Zantac Cancer Risk and Recall for NDMA

 Does Zantac cause cancer?

-With evidence indicating a possible cancer risk, Walgreens, CVS and Rite-Aid have stopped selling Zantac and ranitidine, a generic version of the popular heartburn medication.
+With evidence indicating a possible cancer risk, in late 2019 Walgreens, CVS and Rite-Aid proactively stopped selling Zantac and ranitidine, a generic version of the popular heartburn medication.

 According to a review by the Food & Drug Administration (FDA), Zantac may contain NDMA, a dangerous substance that may cause cancer.